 Before-care (8am to 9am) and aftercare (3:30pm to 5:00pm) are available for all program

-Inspired by Roald Dahl’s magical cannon of literary works, Story Explorers will examine the more magical elements of his work.
+Inspired by the whimsical and wild imagination of Roald Dahl, students will be invited to let their imaginations loose to create their own scrumdiddlyumptious adventures.
 Through creative movement, imagination, and hands-on art activities, students jump into the world of each story and set sail on this interactive theatre experience specially designed for our youngest students.
 At the last class, family and friends are invited as students share some highlights of their imaginative journey.

 Grades 1 to 3: Musical Theatre: Roald Dahl's Willy Wonka